twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt10-08-the-creator-the-deceitful-mind%zh.rst

 Without taṇhā arising, whoever could contemplate the ending of feeling would realize Nibbāna.
 (For this point, Sayadaw recited the Pali in the Khandhavagga Saṁyutta).

-Taṇhā will arise and continue the D.A. process if you can’t contemplate painful feeling and want it to go away.
-If you don’t contemplate; avijjā saṅkhāra arises. (losting sati).
+Taṇhā will arise and continue the D. A. process if you can’t contemplate painful feeling and want it to go away.
+If you don’t contemplate; avijjā and saṅkhāra arise (by losing sati).
 If you want it to go away; and taṇhā upādāna arises.

 Then, there is no security for the body and you have to go to the planes of misery.
 At anytime, you can do vipassanā if you can contemplate whatever arising.
 It becomes medicine if you know how to use it.
 Whereas it’s for dangers if you don’t.
 (It becomes poison.)